-- The back of your handle should always be placed at three inches away from the glass.
-This is to ensure that the correct angle on most standard tools.
+- The back of your handle should always be placed three inches away from the glass.
+This is to ensure the correct angle on most standard tools.

 - You have to move from one side to another while removing water from the glass.

 - Clean the frames by removing all the excess water on the ledges.
 This technique can differ depending on if it is residential or commercial, and also the frequency and how dirty the frames are.
-Our preferred method for exterior commercial or shop front work us using a four to six-inch squeegee to wipe away the water.
+Our preferred method for exterior commercial or shop front works is using a four to six-inch squeegee to wipe away the water.

 - Our sixth step is detailing.
 Detailing is the process where we remove excess water that was left behind by the squeegee on the frame of the window.
 It is essential to know to touch the glass as little as possible with your towel.
 Wrap the towel on your finger to ensure that you are not smudging or smearing the glass with my cloth.
 It is also vital to hold the rest of the towel with your other hand, so it is not touching the glass either.
 Make sure that when you are detailing, you are using a proper detail cloth.